What are MUTCD Standards?

 Who Uses the MUTCD?

 Others in the private sector, including contractors for both construction and engineering companies who design and build the roads, also rely on the MUTCD.
-A variety of businesses that design, test, manufacture, and market traffic control devices for application and installation before they are distributed throughout the United States also utilize the MUTCD.
+A variety of businesses that design, test, manufacture, and market traffic control devices for application and installation before they are distributed throughout the United States also utilize MUTCD standards.

 Organizations within law enforcement also use the MUTCD as they monitor driver behavior and perform investigations with traffic incidents.
 Finally, insurance and legal communities frequently refer to the MUTCD in their investigations into claims or legal proceedings that arise from traffic-related incidents.